 After investigators made the discovery, McNeil Consumer Products, the manufacturer of Tylenol, proactively issued mass warning communications and immediately called for a recall of the more than 31 million bottles in circulation.
 The case prompted the FDA to require tamper-proof packaging for over-the-counter drugs, vitamins and supplements.

-Editor’s Note: See Progressive Grocer’s May 2022 issue for more of “Grocery’s Greatest Stories.”
+Editor’s Note: Click here for part 2 of “Grocery’s Greatest Stories.”